alexphanna/ru-eating/README.md

 An unofficial Rutgers University dining hall menu app for iOS written in Swift using SwiftUI, SwiftData and [SwiftSoup](https://github.com/scinfu/SwiftSoup).
 Name pronounced *men-rooh* or *men-are-you*.

 ## Features
-- View menus pulled directly [food.rutgers.edu](https://food.rutgers.edu)
+- View menus scraped directly from [food.rutgers.edu](https://food.rutgers.edu)
-- Favorite items, which adds a star next to the item every time it appears on current and future menu
+- Favorite items, which adds a star next to the item every time it appears on current and future menus
 - View nutrition facts (amount and daily value) and ingredients for items
 - Filter ingredients and warn users about foods containing their dietary restrictions
 - Calculate nutrition facts of an entire meal